-When I went to college (university as non-Americans say), a few of my friends studied abroad.
-They came back glowing from life-changing experiences, telling stories of new friends, spontaneous trips to exotic locations, foreign beauties, “weird” food, and life lessons learned.
-Their tales made it sound like they lived through a coming of age movie.
+When I went to college (or “university” as non-Americans say), a few of my friends studied abroad.
+They came back glowing from life-changing experiences, telling stories of new friends, spontaneous trips to exotic locations, foreign flings, “weird” food, and life lessons learned.
+Their tales made it sound like they lived through a coming-of-age movie.

 Semester after semester passed and I let the opportunities slip by.